Bayside (band)

-Bayside is an American punk rock band from the Bayside, Queens neighborhood of New York City, formed in 2000 by lead vocalist Anthony Raneri.
+Bayside is an American punk rock band from the Bayside, Queens, neighborhood of New York City, formed in 2000 by lead vocalist Anthony Raneri.
 The group also consists of lead guitarist Jack O'Shea, bassist Nick Ghanbarian, and drummer Chris Guglielmo.

-Since their formation, the group has released eight full-length albums, with their debut, Sirens and Condolences, in 2004, and the release of 2005's follow-up, Bayside, launching the band into mainstream success.
-The band released six more albums: The Walking Wounded (2007), Shudder (2008), Killing Time (2011), Cult (2014), Vacancy (2016) and Interrobang (2019).
+Since their formation, the group has released nine full-length albums, with their debut, Sirens and Condolences, in 2004, and the release of 2005's follow-up, Bayside, launching the band into mainstream success.
+The band released seven more albums: The Walking Wounded (2007), Shudder (2008), Killing Time (2011), Cult (2014), Vacancy (2016), Interrobang (2019) and There Are Worse Things Than Being Alive (2024).

 History

 Early years and debut album (2000–04)

-Bayside was formed by Anthony Raneri and Mike Kozak in October 2000 in Queens, New York City.
-The band got its name when on their way to a New Found Glory show on Long Island, with the intention of giving New Found Glory a demo CD, and they were trying to think of a name to write on the CD.
-They passed the Bayside train station, and decided to write "Bayside" on the CD simply as a name for New Found Glory, but the name became permanent.
-The group self-released a 5-song demo and signed to Dying Wish Records to issue their first release, Long Stories Short EP in 2001.
+Bayside was formed by Anthony Raneri, Vinny Daraio, Chris Jackson (formerly of the Showoffs and Waste Management), and Mike Kozak in October 2000 in Queens, New York City.
+The band got its name when on their way to a Drive-Thru Records showcase on Long Island featuring New Found Glory, with the intention of giving New Found Glory a demo CD, and they were trying to think of a name to write on the CD.
+They passed the Bayside train station, and decided to write "Bayside" on the CD, which stuck.
+The group self-released a five-song demo and signed to Dying Wish Records to issue their first release, Long Stories Short EP in 2001.
 In early 2002, the band toured with the likes of My Hotel Year, Don't Look Down, A440, Brand New, and Hot Rod Circuit.

 In June 2002, Kozak left the band and was replaced by JR Manning of Caroline.
 In October 2002, the band supported Shelter for two weeks on their headlining US tour, before spending November and December touring with Unsung Zeros and Junction 18, and two weeks with the Rocking Horse Winner and Twothirtyeight.
-In March 2003, the band released a split EP with Name Taken, through Dying Wish Records.
-It was promoted with an east coast US tour with the Goodwill and Junction 18 in April and May 2003.
+In March 2003, the band released a split EP with Name Taken through Dying Wish Records.
+It was promoted with an East Coast US tour with Goodwill and Junction 18 in April and May 2003.
 Later in 2003, Bayside signed to Victory Records, where the band resided for the next six years.
 Bayside's debut full-length album, Sirens and Condolences, was released on January 27, 2004, through Victory Records.